How to Write a Cover Letter in 2023 (Layout, Template and Examples)

 Optimize The Cover Letter With Related Keywords

-Many recruiters are busy people and have limited time to read through the entire cover letter.
+• Many recruiters are busy and have limited time to read the entire cover letter.
 Most will only go through the first few lines (or use the “ctrl F” find function) to get a picture of who you are.

 Making it Relevant

-- Some recruiters use an Applicant Tracking System (ATS); software designed to filter applications and present the best matches for a particular job.
-These systems are primarily used for resumes but cover letters are also filtered through.
+• Some recruiters use an Applicant Tracking System (ATS), software designed to filter applications and present the best matches for a particular job.
+These systems are primarily used for resumes, but cover letters are filtered through.

-- Many applicants don’t make it past the ATS, especially if they didn’t read through the job posting.
+• Many applicants don’t pass the ATS, especially if they didn’t read through the job posting.

 How Long Should a Cover Letter Be?

-Cover letters should be half page to a full page long (nothing beyond that).
-Look to limit your cover letter to around 3 to 6 paragraphs and try not going beyond 500 words.
+Cover letters should be half a page to a full page long (nothing beyond that).
+Look to limit your cover letter to around 3 to 6 paragraphs, and try not to go beyond 500 words.
 The recruiter or hiring manager should be able to quickly glance through the content (15 seconds or less).

 Are Cover Letters Still Relevant in 2023?